Disappearance of Juan Pedro Martínez: Accident

-At around 6:30 a.m. on 25 June 1986, Andrés' truck, which had been travelling at an excess speed of around 140 km/h, skidded on the curve of the Somosierra mountain pass and overturned.
+During the early morning hours of 25 June 1986, at around 6:30, Andrés' truck, which had been travelling at an excess speed of around 140 km/h, skidded on the curve of the Somosierra mountain pass and overturned.
 The accident ruptured the cistern containing the sulphuric acid, which washed over and damaged the remains of Juan Pedro's parents.
-However, the body of Juan Pedro himself was never found at the scene, leading to much speculation regarding the child's ultimate fate.
+However, the body of Juan Pedro himself was never found at the scene, leading to speculation regarding the child's ultimate fate.
 All that was found of Juan Pedro at the scene were several clothing items belonging to him.

 Investigation

 Examination of the truck found that it had not suffered from a breakdown or braking issue.
 The truck had recently passed a safety inspection and tune-up, which were performed specifically for the trip.
-Analysis of the truck's tachograph showed that the vehicle had made a total of twelve short stops on the last thirteen-kilometer stretch prior to the accident, without leaving the motorway.
+Analysis of the truck's tachograph showed that the vehicle had made a total of twelve short stops on the last thirteen-kilometre stretch prior to the accident, without leaving the motorway.
 The reason for these stops could not be determined; the possibility of a traffic jam was ruled out, as there was little traffic on the motorway during the early morning hours before the accident.

 During the dismantling of the truck, trace amounts of heroin were discovered.
 Neither of Juan Pedro's parents had criminal records for using or distributing illegal drugs.
 However, the family divulged to investigators that Andrés had been forced to transport heroin to northern Spain by a local drug smuggling ring.
 This information significantly shifted the investigators' view of the case, causing them to speculate that Juan Pedro had been abducted in order to protect the boy from a reprisal by the smuggling ring.

 Theories

 It was initially speculated by police that the leaked acid had thoroughly dissolved Juan Pedro's body.
 However, this possibility was ruled out due to the quick action by local emergency services, which prevented the dissolution of his parents' corpses.
 Furthermore, complete dissolution by sulphuric acid requires that a human body be completely submerged in the compound.

-After the heroin discovery, police theorized that another vehicle, containing criminals affiliated with the smuggling ring, had been following Andrés' truck in order to monitor his progress.
+After the heroin discovery, police theorised that another vehicle, containing criminals affiliated with the smuggling ring, had been following Andrés' truck in order to monitor his progress.
 The theory holds that the accident was due to nerves on the part of Andrés, or the result of an attempted pursuit by Andrés after his son had been kidnapped as a form of collateral.
-Such a scenario would explain the truck's tachometer readings.
+Such a scenario would explain the truck's tachograph readings.

 A similar theory, put forward by eyewitnesses at the scene, pointed to a foreign-accented couple–a tall, middle-aged man and an elderly woman claiming to be a nurse–who arrived at the scene of the accident in a white Nissan Vanette.
 According to these accounts, the couple searched the truck, removed a bundle that may have been Juan Pedro, loaded the bundle into the van, and quickly drove away.
 Police investigated more than 3,000 vans matching this description, but failed to yield conclusive results.